Generalizations of Edge Overlap to Weighted and Directed Networks: Data Analysis

-As an application of our derivations to analysis of empirical social networks, we used social network data collected in 2006 from 75 villages housed in 5 districts in rural southern Karnataka, India, all within 3 hours driving distance from Bangalore (Figure \ref{fig:india}) \cite{Banerjee}.
+As an application of our derivations to the analysis of empirical social networks, we used social network data collected in 2006 from 75 villages housed in 5 districts in rural southern Karnataka, India \cite{Banerjee}.
 The data were collected as part of a study that examined how participation in a microfinance program diffuses through social networks.
 First, a baseline survey was conducted in all 75 villages.
 The survey consisted of a village questionnaire, a full census that collected data on all households in the villages, and a detailed follow-up survey fielded to a subsample of individuals.
 The village questionnaire collected data on village leadership, the presence of pre-existing non-governmental organizations (NGOs) and savings self-help groups and various geographical features of the area.
 The household census gathered demographic information, GPS coordinates of each household and data on a variety of amenities for every household in each village (roof type, latrine type, and access to electric power).
 The individual surveys were administered to a random sample of villagers in each village and were stratified by religion and geographic sub-location.
 Over half of the households in each stratification were sampled, yielding a sample of about 46$\%$ of all households per village.
 The individual questionnaire asked for information including age, sub-caste, education, language, native home, and occupation of the person.
-Additionally, the survey included social network data along 12 dimensions: friends or relatives who visit the respondent's home, friends or relatives the respondent visits, any kin in the village, nonrelatives with whom the respondent socializes, those who the respondent receives medical advice from, who the respondent goes to pray with, from whom the respondent would borrow money, to whom the respondent would lend money, from whom the respondent would borrow or to whom the respondent would lend material goods,
+Additionally, the survey included social network data along 12 dimensions: friends or relatives who visit the respondent's home, friends or relatives the respondent visits, any kin in the village, nonrelatives with whom the respondent socializes, those who the respondent receives medical advice from, who the respondent goes to pray with, from whom the respondent would borrow money, to whom the respondent would lend money, from whom the respondent would borrow or to whom the respondent would lend material goods, from whom the respondent gets advice, and to whom the respondent gives advice.